 There are outstanding Scientific Committee recommendations for further engagement with the Artic Council including the IWC requesting observer status on the Arctic Council, and the proposal to write to the Arctic Council with proposed measures to reduce ship strikes along arctic shipping routes.
+The most recent meeting of the Scientific Committee (SC66b) identified a number of further opportunities for engagement with the Arctic Council, including on Arctic disaster response plans.

-Proposed next steps: IWC Secretariat and Scientific Committee progress outstanding recommendations for closer engagement with the Arctic council and continue cooperation with PAME.
+Proposed next steps: IWC Secretariat and Scientific Committee continue engagement with the Arctic Council on marine mammal and marine biodiversity issues, and Arctic disaster response plans and continuing to explore the potential for collaboration with PAME.